Platform Power to the People.

 This report summarizes the “Digital Strategies for Worker Organizing” convening in New York City in September 2018.
 Worker organizations and other allied groups came together from around the country to develop community, promote the shared practice, and strategize jointly on using digital tools and strategies for worker organizing.
 Over the two days, leaders surfaced challenges and successes and shared ideas about resources that would enhance their efficacy with digital tools and strategies in the future.
 This is all captured in this report.

 Digital’s Promise for Worker Organizing: A 2018 Update.

 Authors: Kristinn Már Ársælsson and Joel Rogers.

 This report is focused on how digital technology is being used by workers and worker organizations, and how its effectiveness might be improved.
-The report scan the various forms these strategies might take, making a case for how digital strategies are indeed useful in fostering intentional worker communities and that they facilitate outreach and affect the leadership development process.
-The report makes recommendations for under-recognized and under developed as a field of practice in worker organizing.
+The report scans the various forms these strategies might take, making a case for how digital strategies are indeed useful in fostering intentional worker communities and that they facilitate outreach and affect the leadership development process.
+The report makes recommendations for under-recognized and underdeveloped as a field of practice in worker organizing.